ir-nlp-csui/indo-law/README.md

 ## Note

 Regarding the distribution of **training and testing data**, we divide it into **90:10 portions** for each category on the paper (Table 1).
 We cannot provide data file training and testing that match the experiments we were done.
 Unfortunately, the data from the distribution was not backed up.

+## References
+Please cite the following paper if you use this dataset:

+**Nuranti, E. Q., Yulianti, E., & Husin, H. S.** (2022). <a href="https://www.mdpi.com/2073-431X/11/6/88">Predicting the Category and the Length of Punishment in Indonesian Courts Based on Previous Court Decision Documents.</a> Computers, 11(6), 88.